.com vs .co.uk: Which Domain is Best for Your British Business?

 Do you need to be a British business to register a .co.uk domain?
 The short answer to that is no.

 The long answer is that you used to… until 1996.
 Originally, .co.uk domains were restricted to companies with a British presence or connection.
-Nominet later removed the restrictions, opening .co.uk registrations to anyone, regardless of location.
+Nominet later removed the restrictions, opening .co.uk registrations to all, regardless of location.

 ✓ .co.uk domain: A trusted choice for UK-based businesses, suggestive of local roots and with a dose of Great British branding.
 It’s an excellent pick for companies focused on the domestic market, but it’s rightly famous around the world, too.